quotient-im/Quaternion/README.md

 The good thing is that you can get Qt Creator and a MinGW toolchain together with Qt, all from a single installer.
 The kind-of bad thing is that there are no official MinGW-based 64-bit packages for Qt.
 If you're determined to build 64-bit Quaternion, either use a Visual Studio toolchain or pass on to the next section.

 ### The hard way aka make world
-#### Building Qt5 and KCoreAddons
+#### Building Qt5
 This is not recommended unless you really want a 64-bit MinGW-based build.
 The process is based on [this KDE Community Wiki page](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Windows) and it uses a Gentoo Linux portage system ported to Windows.
 Have the article handy when going through it.
 The process is slow and takes a lot of machine time - and, possibly, your own time if you're not friendly with command line and configuration files and/or are unlucky to checkout the portage tree when it's broken.
 Be ready to reach out to respective mailing lists and interwebs to hunt down building errors.

 1. Check out and configure the emerge tool as described in the Wiki page.
-1. Enter ```emerge qt qtquickcontrols kcoreaddons``` inside the shell made by the kdeenv script (see the KDE TechBase article), double check that the checkout-configure-build-install process has started and leave it running.
+1. Enter ```emerge qt qtquickcontrols``` inside the shell made by the kdeenv script (see the KDE TechBase article), double check that the checkout-configure-build-install process has started and leave it running.
 Leaving it for a night on even an older machine should suffice.
 1. Once the build is over, make sure you have the toolchain reachable from the environment you're going to compile Quaternion in.
 If you plan to use the just-compiled MinGW and CMake to compile Quaternion you might want to add <KDEROOT>/dev-utils/bin and <KDEROOT>/mingw64/bin into your PATH for convenience.
 If you have other MinGW or CMake installations around you have to carefully select the order of PATH entries and bear in mind that emerge usually takes the latest versions by default (which are not necessarily the same that you installed somewhere else).
-  - Alternatively: just do the steps from the next section inside the kdeenv wrapper shell that you used to build the pre-requisites (not tried but should work).
+  - Alternatively: after building Qt just do the steps from the next section inside the kdeenv wrapper shell that you used to build the pre-requisites (not tried but should work).

 Note: ```emerge qt``` builds the default set of Qt components.
 You can try to reduce the build time by using only a needed subset of Qt components instead of a qt metapackage (nobody tried yet).